MitchellAcoustics/Soundscapy/README.md

 A python library for analysing and visualising soundscape assessments.

 **Disclaimer:** This module is still heavily in development, and might break what you're working on.
+It will also likely require a decent amount of troubleshooting at this stage.
+I promise bug fixes and cleaning up is coming!

 ## Installation